 That’s the point.
 To make your blog post enjoyable to read, you should format the post.
 Otherwise, people will leave your post immediately.

-You and I both agree that writing a quality blog post is really a hard work and it takes time.
+You and I both agree that writing a quality blog post is really hard work and it takes time.
 After doing this hard work, if people don’t read your blog post, all the hard works is vain.

 So, how can you get your readers engaged in your content?